-- Clearly describe the objectives and rationale for the proposed study and intervention in a manner readily understood by readers without a background in science or medicine. - Describe the ultimate applicability and impact of the research within the context of the FY19 PCRP Overarching Challenges. - What types of patients will it help, and how will it help them? - What are the potential clinical applications, benefits, and risks? - How is the proposed intervention expected to improve on patient outcomes (longevity, quality of life, etc.) relative to existing treatments and/or standards of care? - What is the projected time it may take to achieve an impact on the standard of care for prostate cancer? - Attachment 5: Statement of Work (six-page limit): Upload as "SOW.pdf".
+- Clearly describe the objectives and rationale for the proposed study and intervention in a manner readily understood by readers without a background in science or medicine. - Describe the ultimate applicability and impact of the research. - What types of patients will it help, and how will it help them?

+- What are the potential clinical applications and benefits? - What are the likely contributions of the proposed clinical trial to advancing patient care, treatment, quality of life, and/or management of NF? - Attachment 5: Statement of Work (six-page limit): Upload as "SOW.pdf".
 The suggested SOW format and examples specific to different types of research projects are available on the eBRAP "Funding Opportunities & Forms" web page (https://ebrap.org/eBRAP/public/Program.htm).
 For the Clinical Trial Award mechanism, use the SOW format example titled "SOW for Clinical Research (Including Trials, Special Populations)."
 The SOW must be in PDF format prior to attaching.